 Clare Waismann, CAODC: It’s some fear that you know because there are so many solutions, there are so many available treatments, there are so many ways of helping people, you know, but these issues behind and it’s just not accessible to them.

 Dwight Hurst, CMHC: Yeah, and that’s, so that’s a good kind of pivot for us to get into some of the solutions or the strategies maybe that are little, you know, a little on the hopeful side.
 One of the things that I have been impressed with when we have these conversations, we always get into a pretty dark place.
 But I have been impressed by how much we’re able to find hope as well.
 So, you know, we will persevere here.
 One of the things that stands out to me is that appropriate pain management.
-First of all, there’s the internal expectations and must be essential following detox and beginning treatment to find that realistic and helpful pain management professional.
+First of all, there are internal expectations and must be essential following detox and beginning treatment to find that realistic and helpful pain management professional.
 Right?